Jomar77/streak-saver/tiktok-extension/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Disclaimer

-This extension is for personal use to maintain message streaks with friends.
-Use responsibly and in accordance with TikTok's Terms of Service.
-The developers are not responsible for any account issues that may arise from using this extension.

 ## 🆘 Support